Michaeldremy/orthodocs/README.md

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+### Environment Setup

+This project uses environment variables to manage sensitive information.
+Follow these steps to set up your environment:

+1. Copy the `.env.example` file and rename it to `.env`
+2. Replace the placeholder values in `.env` with your actual Firebase configuration
+3. Ensure that `.env` is listed in your `.gitignore` file to prevent committing sensitive information

+Note: Never commit your actual `.env` file to the repository.

 ### Build

 ```